 - Helping in the Inspire café

-- Helping in the toddler group
+- Helping on the reception/admin

 - Helping with activities for older people